Table of Contents

 Again, if that were to happen.
 You know, how we might handle that down the road, if we’re still not collecting rent as we’re expecting, that’s kind of a bigger subject.

 But again, a rent guarantee is a great offer there.
 So, that’s management fees.

 Typically, again, it depends on the property manager.
-But typically, when they work to find a new tenant for your home, there is going to be a one-time leasing fee for them to do all the marketing, all the screening, handle that move in with the new tenant.
+But typically, when they work to find a new resident for your home, there is going to be a one-time leasing fee for them to do all the marketing, all the screening, handle that move in with the new resident.